 If your baby eats more than you produce, it can be stressful!
 Many breastfeeding websites will recommend things like staying in bed and doing nothing but nursing when there are issues with supply so that a breastfeeding mother can get plenty of nipple stimulation and rest at the same time.
 While this is great advice, it won’t help women that are exclusively pumping.
-If you are making less than your baby is eating – or even if you just want the peace of mind of a freezer stash – here are six ways that you can increase your supply as an exclusive pumper.
+If you are making less than your baby is eating – or even if you just want the peace of mind of a freezer stash – here are six ways that you can increase your milk supply as an exclusive pumper.

 1. Take Fenugreek and Other Lactation-Promoting Herbs

 Many women use herbal galactagogues to increase supply, and I personally have had a lot of success with them.
 Fenugreek is probably the most popular of these, and some mothers see an increase in pumping output after 24-72 hours of starting it.
 A detailed overview of fenugreek is available here, but the short version is that you can buy it online or in the grocery store, and generally, you can start with 2 capsules 3 times per day, and wait to see if you start to smell like maple syrup.
 If you don’t, you may need to increase your dosage, with the upper cap being 4 capsules 4 times per day.
 Smelling like maple syrup is key – that means its working!
 Once your output has gone up, fenugreek can typically be discontinued and the increased supply will stay (as long as you keep pumping).